daenuprobst/tmap.js/README.md

-    treeColor = "#4a69bd", // The color of the tree lines maxPointSize = 20, // The maximum size of points when zooming in pointScale = 5 // The base-size of the points
+    treeColor = "#4a69bd", // The color of the tree lines maxPointSize = 20, // The maximum size of points when zooming in pointScale = 5 // The base-size of the points hasLegend = false // Whether or not to render the built-in legend )
-)
 ```
 The TMAP will be drawn upon initialization.